Three Ways to Drive Alignment in your Strategic Plan

-Alignment ensures a strong connection among your organization’s high level strategic goals, and the projects and initiatives that support those goals.
+Alignment ensures a strong connection between your organization’s high-level strategic goals and the projects and initiatives that support those goals.
 From an executive team, down to front line employees, the activities that everyone is working on should be moving the organization in the right direction – and the same direction.
 A strategic plan without proper alignment runs the risk of wasting resources and time and can jeopardize the success of key projects that support an organization’s mission.

 As competing priorities continue to pile up, a well-aligned and visible strategic plan will help employees understand where to focus their attention, ultimately empowering employees to make their own decisions.

 So, how do you test your plans for alignment?
 Here are three easy ways to check your plan for those gaps that could be holding you back from achieving your desired results.

 Typically, a planning process might have initially taken place on multiple spreadsheets, whiteboards, or post-it notes, representing separate horizontal activities (e.g. Supply, Sales, Product, etc.).
 While it helps to see things all laid out from left to right while your team is still formulating, it is important to then represent your plan in a vertical, tree-like view.

 A hierarchical view will help you identify any missing initiatives that could end up sabotaging your strategic plan.
 This gap is known as “white space risk,” or where key projects or steps are missing.

 A vertical view will also assist in ensuring a connection between all levels in your plan.
 You’ll be able to clearly understand not only how your top-level goals permeate down to your tactical items, but also how the results from those tactical items push you forward in achieving your organizational goals.
 This closed-loop process and clarity of alignment are critical in execution success.